-In all of history there is rarely a creature more fearsome than the dreaded Hydra, except perhaps in this film as due to the practical effects, the Hydra is quite laughable.
-At first glance, the Hydra gives off a bit of a kaiju vibe but once it appears in a full-on shot, it is closer in vein to a parade float than anything else.
+In all of history, there is rarely a creature more fearsome than the dreaded Hydra, except perhaps in this film as due to the practical effects, the Hydra is quite laughable.
+At first glance, the monster gives off a bit of a kaiju vibe but once it appears in a full-on shot, it is closer in vein to a parade float than anything else.
 Even worse was watching Hercules ‘battle’ the creature and part of you had to feel a little bad for Mickey Hargitay for having to pretend to do so.
-For a parade float, the Hydra looked great but as a challenge for the son of Zeus, it was ultimately quite silly.
-Thankfully the rest of the film made up for the failings of the gigantic Hydra and the special effects department.
+For a monstrosity such as this, the Hydra looked great at times but as a challenge for the son of Zeus, it was ultimately quite silly.
+Thankfully the rest of the film made up for the failings of the monstrous menace and the special effects department.

 Originally known as Gli amori di Ercole or Hercules vs. the Hydra among others, The Loves of Hercules finds our hero away from home when his wife is murdered by the Ecalians.
 Seeking revenge against the people of Ecalia when he learns of the treacherous act, Hercules soon finds himself falling for Deianira, queen of the Ecalians.
 After a little conniving on the part of Licos, Hercules stands accused of murder and when trying to clear his name, he falls in battle against the Hydra.
 After being cared for by the Amazons and their leader Queen Hippolyta, who means to kill him when she is finished with him, he escapes, raises an army and heads back to Ecalia to deal with Licos, rescue Deianira and live happily ever after or at least until the next film.

 The acting was decent and the direction by Carlo Ludovico Bragaglia fine and overall, the film was quite solid.
 As previously mentioned, the story could have been tightened up a little as it seemed a little hodge-podge at times.
-The entire sequence with Hippolyta and the Amazons for instance, could have been left on the cutting room floor and it would not have made a difference to the film whatsoever.
-When all was said and done though, The Loves of Hercules was a lot of fun and is a perfect movie for a rainy afternoon.
+The entire sequence with Hippolyta and the Amazons for instance, could have been left on the cutting room floor and it would not have made a difference to the movie whatsoever.
+After is was all done and through though, The Loves of Hercules was a lot of fun and is a perfect movie for a rainy afternoon.